stefanwiebe/wp-rest-api-sidebars/readme.txt

 == Description ==

+An extension for the WP REST API that exposes endpoints for sidebars and widgets.

 *note: this plugin is under heavy development and will receive frequent feature updates (including documentation) so stay tuned and checkout the [github][] repo for the latest updates*
 [github]: https://github.com/martin-pettersson/wp-rest-api-sidebars